Zx55/cga-challenge/README.md

 ##### Submission

-After the test server opens since xxx, you can submit the name and tag of uploaded model image on Dockerhub.
+After the test server opens since [xxx], you can submit the name and tag of uploaded model image on Dockerhub.

 We will pull the image on the test server, and conduct the benchmark.